GlobalFishingWatch/map-components/readme.md

 │   component.js    // Component logic
 │   component.css   // Component styles
 │   component.mdx   // Generates component documentation
-│   index.js // Optional file that generates a new folder below the dist one │            // and exports component code and any possible child component dependencies │            // This makes possible components code splitting easily with │            // import Component from '@globalfishingwatch/map-components/dist/component │
+│   index.js // Optional file that generates a new folder below the components one │            // and exports component code and any possible child component dependencies │            // This makes possible components code splitting easily with │            // import Component from '@globalfishingwatch/map-components/components/[component-name] │
 └───subcomponent
 │       subcomponent.js